Reach Out Today

 It is important to follow your healthcare provider’s instructions when taking muscle relaxers and to be mindful of their potential for addiction.
 If you are concerned about addiction or experiencing symptoms of dependence, reach out to your healthcare provider for support and resources.

 If you or someone you know is struggling with addiction to muscle relaxers, South Coast Behavioral Health is here to help.
+Consulting medical professionals is crucial for support and guidance during recovery, as they are trained to assist without judgment.
 We offer comprehensive care and support to help individuals overcome addiction and regain control of their lives.
+In addition to muscle relaxers, prescription stimulants—another class of prescription medicines often prescribed for conditions like ADHD and narcolepsy—can also be misused and may require specialized treatment.
+Safeguarding prescription medicines and raising awareness is important to prevent misuse, especially among teenagers.

 These include:

 The first step to recovery is admitting the need for help with physical dependence on skeletal muscle relaxants and reaching out to a professional at a treatment facility who can help.
 We are ready to take your call – day or night – and answer any questions or doubts you may have.
-Call us at 866-881-1184 to talk to one of our addiction specialists or verify insurance coverage and learn more about paying for treatment and the admissions process.
+Call us at 866-881-1184 to talk to one of our addiction specialists or verify insurance coverage and learn more about paying for muscle relaxer addiction treatment in Irvine, CA and the admissions process.
 All calls are confidential.
 You can stop abusing muscle relaxers, our drug addiction programs can help.
+Research and support from authoritative organizations such as the National Institute on Drug Abuse and other national institutes help inform our evidence-based approach to treatment.

 Read More About addiction Treatment & Recovery